-- Have participants divide into pairs and trios.
+- Have participants divide into an equal number of pairs and trios.
 Distribute Handout 6: Education Scenarios.
-Pairs should do Scenario #1 and trios should do Scenario #2. - Explain that specific information has been revealed about the residents in the scenario so that the people role-playing the residents know how to respond to questions.
-For example, the first scenario says that Mr. Roberts does not smoke, but the educator will not know this information when he or she arrives at Mr. Roberts's house.
-Therefore, during the role play, the educator should ask Mr. Roberts whether he smokes. - Give the participants 10 minutes to practice the scenarios.
+Have the pairs do Scenario #1 (with one person playing the resident and the other person playing the educator).
+Have the trios do Scenario #2 (with one person playing the resident, another person playing the family member, and another person playing the educator). - Explain that specific information has been revealed about the residents in the scenarios so that the people role-playing the residents know how to respond to questions.
+For example, one scenario says that a resident, Mr. Roberts, does not smoke, but the educator will not know this information when he or she arrives at Mr. Roberts's house.
+Therefore, during the role play, the educator should ask Mr. Roberts whether he smokes. - Give the groups 15 minutes to practice their scenarios.
 Let them know that they do not have to role-play the home assessment-only the education session.
 Encourage them to use the education tool to conduct the discussion, and remind them that saying the key messages verbatim is important when they are speaking with residents. - Show the PowerPoint slide with the first scenario.
-Ask for one pair to do their role play in front of the group (taking approximately 5 minutes). - Ask other participants what the educator did well and what could have been improved. - Show the PowerPoint slide with the second scenario.
-As for one trio to do their role play in front of the group (taking approximately 5 minutes).
+Ask for one pair who had Scenario #1 to do their role play in front of the group (taking approximately 5 minutes). - Ask other participants what the educator did well and what could have been improved.